LWVPullman/LeagueWebsite/docs/_pages/observer_corps/Observer_Corps_Guidelines.md

 ---
-title: "Observer Corps Guidelines"
+title: "Observer Corps Guidelines and FAQs"
 permalink: /observer_corps/Guidelines/
 layout: archive
 author_profile: true
 excerpt: "Observer Corps Guidelines"
 ---

-# THE LEAGUE OF WOMEN VOTERS of PULLMAN OBSERVER CORPS – GUIDELINES and FAQs
 September 2016

 The League of Women Voters of Pullman (LWVP) has an invaluable tool in its mission of working for good government when there is a vigorous and lively Observer Corps in place.
 This group forms the eyes and ears of the LWVP Board as participants attend and observe the workings of governmental bodies.
 (6) “The